In the last few months, I have gotten a few requests for a recipe to make CAKE MIXES taste better.

 Then, I covered it in crushed candy canes and topped it all off with a CUTE candy cane heart.

 These candy cane hearts are sooooooo EASY to make and they are such a NICE way to use up leftover Christmas candy cakes.

 Perfect romantic cake for Valentine’s day…Don’t ya think?!

 It’s pink, minty and choco-licious!

-To make this cake, you will need the following ingredients:
+To make a cake mix taste better, you will need the following ingredients:

 1 box Pillsbury chocolate cake mix or vanilla cake mix (get the box without pudding)

 1 cup whole milk

 1/2 cup + 2 tbsp cup melted unsalted butter

 1 tbsp vanilla extract or vanilla emulsion oil